lasercata/KRIS/README.md

 ### Password
 The default password is **`swiss_knife`**.
 It is used to encrypt the private RSA keys, so you can leave KRIS on your USB key or on an other computer without the risk of having your keys stolen.

-You can change the password in the Settings part.
+You can (and should) change the password in the Settings part.

 ## Authors